• Menu

 Descendents of the first horses to reach the Great Plains are still running wild at Little Book Cliffs Wild Horse Range.
 Their ancestors are thought to have escaped from a forlorn expedition to find the mythical Seven Cities of Cibola, by Spanish explorer and conquistador Hernando Coronado somewhere in Kansas in 1542.

 These feral horses thrived and were highly valued by the indigenous people of the plains.
-The Comanche are believed to be the first tribe to tame the horse and its use quickly spread across the continent.
+The Comanche is believed to be the first tribe to tame the horse and its use quickly spread across the continent.

 Activities

-Wild Horses – An area of 36,000 acres provides ample habitat for the horse herd, which ranges in size from 90 to 150 head.
+Wild Horses: An area of 36,000 acres provides ample habitat for the horse herd, which ranges in size from 90 to 150 head.
 A wide range of colors including bays, sorrels, roans, paints, palominos, and black and white horses offers photographers plenty of choices.

 The area is heavily visited and the horses have lost much of their fear of man, so viewing and photographing these images of the Old West are often spectacular.
 The long shadows of afternoon light, along with the soft light of early morning provide the best viewing and photographic opportunity.

-Other Wildlife – While viewing the horses visitors often see elk, mule deer, big horn sheep and occasionally black bear, mountain lion and bobcat.
-Quail, chukars and wild turkey are among the many species of birds that live on this vast preserve.
+Other Wildlife: While viewing the horses, visitors often see elk, mule deer, bighorn sheep, and occasionally black bear, mountain lion, and bobcat.
+Quail, chukars, and wild turkey are among the many species of birds that live on this vast preserve.

 Getting There